Kiwanis Art Gallery

 Saturdays & Sundays: 10 am – 3 pm

-First Fridays Opening: November 7th from 5:30 to 7:30 pm.
-Artists will be in attendance.
+First Friday Opening: December 5th, from 5:30 to 7:30 pm.
+Artist will be in attendance.

 U